princomp/princomp.github.io/source/lectures/misc/exceptions.md

 		```

 	- The variable `x` would not be accessible to the `catch` or `finally` blocks.
 	- If we were to remove the `zero = 0;` statement, then the program would display "The variable holds 2.".
+This is because the statement `zero = 3;` only executes if the exception is thrown; similarly, the statement `zero = 2` only executes if the exception *isn't* thrown in the line above it.

 ## When To Use `try-catch` and When To Use `TryParse`?